Are people with short fingers or small hands doomed to play kid’s size guitars?

-It’s a fact that your body size, arm length, hand size, and shoulder power have an important role to play in finding the perfect guitar.
+It’s a fact that your body size, arm length, hand size, and shoulder power have an important role to play in finding the best acoustic guitar for small hands.

-Since acoustics come in all shapes, sizes, and measurements, there are some key things to know before you get trigger happy on buying up just any guitar.
+Since top acoustic guitars come in all shapes, sizes, and measurements, there are some key things to know before you get trigger happy on buying up just any guitar.
 Read on to find out more!

-The Best Acoustic Guitars for People with Small Hands
+The Best Acoustic Guitars Small Hands (2022 Comparison)

-Our 5 Top Acoustic Guitars Meant for Small Hands
+Our 5 Top Acoustic Guitars For Small Hands & Short Fingers

 Can’t quite wrap your hand around the neck?
 Can’t quite reach all the frets?
 Too slow in your solos?

 Think that you’re the only one playing a scaled-down or mini guitar?
 Think again.
-Regardless of height and body size, many players are mastering thin-neck, 3/4-size, or smaller-bodied guitars.
+Regardless of height and body size, many players are mastering thin-neck, 3/4-size, or smaller-bodied guitars with smaller hands.